ZhdanovOl/First-Python-Project/README.md

 In this project, I use the embeddable Watson AI libraries to create an emotion detection application.
 Emotion detection extends the concept of sentiment analysis by extracting the finer emotions, like joy, sadness, anger, and so on, from statements rather than the simple polarity that sentiment analysis provides.
 This makes emotion detection a very important branch of study and businesses use such systems widely for their AI-based recommendation systems, automated chatbots, and so on.

-In this final project, I have gained knowledge of different aspects of app creation and its web deployment.
+In this project, I have gained knowledge of different aspects of app creation and its web deployment.

 I have acquired the following practical skills: